United States at the Rugby World Cup: 2011 Rugby World Cup

-The Eagles showed tremendous fight and power in their World Cup opening match against Ireland.
+The Eagles showed tremendous fight and power in their World Cup opening match against Ireland emotionally charged as the game coincided with the 10th anniversary of the September 11 attacks.
 The Irish came out strong but the Eagles were stiff in defense.
 The Irish suffered from poor goal kicking and were only able to gain a 3–0 lead before finally scoring their first try at the 39' mark to take a 10-0 half-time lead.
 The Irish came out more ready to play in the second half but still ran into stiff Eagles defense.
 Ultimately the Irish scored two more tries to give a final tally of 22 points.
 The Eagles succeeded in frustrating Irish expectations to gain a bonus point with a full strength squad and managed to post 10 points led by an interception try on full-time by Paul Emerick.

 The Eagles came into the World Cup with their measuring mark for success as being a win over Russia.
 The Eagles did not disappoint.
 Russia leaped out to an early 3–0 lead after a penalty goal from inside the 22 set up by a block on a Mike Petri box kick.
 The Americans took a 10–3 lead into the half after a break by Andrew Suniula set up a try for Mike Petri.
 The kicking duty fell upon Chris Wyles who capitalized on his first kick, a deep strike in poor conditions from the 10 meter line.
 Wyles was also successful on a conversion and with his last attempt at goal.
 He did, however, miss 3 kicks at goal and a drop goal.
 Russia would land once more on the board to snatch a bonus point from the match but fell to the final tally of USA 13–6 Russia.
 Both Wyles and Mike MacDonald had amazing matches as McDonald scooped up the man of the match accolades.
 The Eagles were absolutely dominant at the lineout winning 7 of Russia's 13 throws and winning all 12 of their own throws.
 The win elevated the Eagles back up to 17th in the IRB rankings and dropped Russia one spot to 21st.